primatejs/primate/docs/modules/svelte.md

 ## Configuration options

+### directory

+Default `config.location.components`

+Directory where the React Svelte components reside.

 ### dynamicProps

 Default `"data"`

 Name of the props passed to a Svelte component from its route.

+### extension

+Default `"svelte"`

+The file extension to be associated with this handler.

 ## Resources